Maurício Rua: Post title fights

+At UFC 301 on May 4, 2024, it was announced that Rua would be inducted into the 2024 UFC Hall of Fame under the Modern Wing.

+Global Fight League

+Rua was scheduled to come out of retirement to face Yoel Romero at a to be announced date and location.
+However, Rua withdrew for unknown reasons and was replaced by Gegard Mousasi.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Personal life

 On 12 September 2007, Rua married physiotherapist Renata Ribeiro.
-Their first child, a daughter named Maria Eduarda, was born on 15 January 2010.
+Their first child, a daughter, was born on 15 January 2010.

 Before becoming a fighter, Rua worked as a model in Brazil, doing books, pictures, and even fashion shows for brands.
 Of this time, he once said "The first work is fight, and the second is model."

+In 2020, Rua underwent a hair transplant procedure at Vinci Hair Clinic to address hair loss as he neared the end of his fighting career.